 What advice would you give young people interested in pursuing a career in STEM?

 Go for it!
-It feels awesome when you accomplish your research work.
+It feels awesome when you complete your research.
 Having contributed to knowledge is truly satisfying.

 What skills do you think they should develop?

-Aside from basic scientific skills, presentation skills are just as important as it helps boost self-confidence.
+Aside from basic scientific skills, presentation skills are just as important, as they help boost self-confidence.
 The rest is just passion and grit.

 What areas will be most exciting to explore in the coming years?

 Nanophotonics!
-Light at a very small scale is becoming increasingly important, especially in the biomedical and semiconductor industry.
+Light at a very small scale is becoming increasingly important, especially in the biomedical and semiconductor industries. 🐝